 Here’s a video discussing dental floss use in prisons:

-Uses for Dental Floss in Survival Situations
+Dental Floss in Survival Situations

 - Fishing line